 2004-D Extra Leaf Wisconsin State Quarter Coin Values

 Numismatic researchers and experts estimate that approximately 2,000 Extra Leaf Low and 3,000 Extra Leaf High variety coins were released into circulation.
 Most of them were distributed to banks in southern Arizona and western Texas.
 As soon as news broke, many coin collectors and non-coin collectors alike started searching through their change for this new variety.
 Therefore most examples are uncirculated.
 Most circulated examples show very little wear and are graded usually AU-55.
-Occasionally, one found in circulation today.
+Occasionally, one is found in circulation today.

 2004-D Wisconsin State Quarter - Regular Issue